theforeman/smart_proxy_openscap/README.md

 A plug-in to the Foreman Proxy which receives bzip2ed ARF files and forwards them to the Foreman.

-Current version only receives and stores the ARF files.
-The reports will be forwarded to foreman_openscap in future versions.
+Incoming ARF files are authenticated using puppet certificate of the client machine.
+Proxy caches collected ARF files until they are forwarded to Foreman.

+Learn more about [Foreman-OpenSCAP](https://github.com/OpenSCAP/foreman_openscap) workflow.

 ## Installation